-This section provides basic information that will help you determine how to connect a host to the RAID controller modules in a RAID enclosure in order to achieve redundancy and failover.
+This section provides basic information on how to connect a host server to the RAID controller modules in a RAID enclosure in order to achieve redundancy and failover.

 NOTE: The best practice for ensuring data access is to avoid a configuration with a single point of failure.
 A single point of failure is any component or path that is not duplicated (redundant) or whose failure can cause loss of data access.